asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 	- Values:
 		- Any number from 0 to 7200.

+- granule_list
+	- Comma-separated list of specific scenes (granules).
+Large lists will need to utilize a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)).
+	- *Note: specifying a granule list will supersede most other keywords.*
+	- Example:
+		- granule_list=S1B_IW_GRDH_1SDV_20161124T032008_20161124T032033_003095_005430_9906,ALPSRP111041130

+- groupid
+	- Comma-separated list of specific group IDs.
+For some datasets, the group ID is the same as the scene name.
+For others, such as Sentinel-1, the group ID is unique for a group of scenes.
+The group ID value is included in JSON and CSV outputs.
+	- Example:
+		- groupid=S1A_IWDV_0112_0118_037147_150

 - lookDirection
 	- Left or right direction of data acquisition.
 You may specify a single value.
 	- Example:
 		- lookDirection=L
 	- Values:
 		- R, RIGHT, L, LEFT

+- maxInsarStackSize
+	- An InSAR stack is composed of all SAR granules that cover the same geographic region, are from the same platform, and were acquired with the same beam mode, look angle, and bandwidth.
+To obtain InSAR stacks containing a certain number of SAR granules specify a min, max, or both.
+	- Works for ERS-1, ERS-2, JERS, RADARSAT-1, ALOS PALSAR.
+(Not Sentinel-1)
+	- Example:
+		- maxInsarStackSize=175

+- minInsarStackSize
+	- An InSAR stack is composed of all SAR granules that cover the same geographic region, are from the same platform, and were acquired with the same beam mode, look angle, and bandwidth.
+To obtain InSAR stacks containing a certain number of SAR granules specify a min, max, or both.
+	- Works for ERS-1, ERS-2, JERS, RADARSAT-1, ALOS PALSAR.
+(Not Sentinel-1)
+	- Example:
+		- minInsarStackSize=20

 - offNadirAngle
 	- Off-nadir angles for ALOS PALSAR.
 You may specify a single value, range of values, or a list of values.